BBA 2nd SEM Jan/Feb 2026 Solved Assignments MUJ

 Ans 4.

-Self-Help Groups have emerged as one of India’s most successful community development innovations, creating pathways to financial inclusion and women’s empowerment at scale.
-By organizing women into small, cohesive savings and credit groups, SHGs bridge the gap between the formal financial system and millions of marginalized rural women who were previously excluded from banking services and economic participation.
+Self-Help Groups are one of India’s best-performing community development innovations, creating ways to increase financial inclusion and women’s empowerment across the country.
+Through the organization of women into smaller, cohesive savings and credit groups SHGs can fill the gap between the traditional financial system as well as millions of rural women who were previously not able to access banking

 Q.5.
 Imagine a rural community in India adopting digital tools for development.
 Explain how different components of ICT are used in this process with examples.
 (10 Marks)